apache/attic/process-howto.md

 and associated retirement WIP templates at [https://attic.apache.org/templates/${project}.html](https://attic.apache.org/templates/)

 A sample ATTIC Jira template can be found on that page.
-Note that the project YAML file will need to be updated to add the ATTIC Jira issue number once it has been created.
+Note that the project YAML file will need to be updated to add the [ATTIC Jira issue](https://issues.apache.org/jira/projects/ATTIC/) number created in previous step.

-Once the page is live and Jira issue is created, follow steps and update issue state:
+Once the page is live and Jira issue is updated with the tracking template, follow steps and update issue state:
   - Check the project site carries the **Attic Banner**
   - Check any CWIKI spaces carry the  **Attic Banner**
   - Use the project's [Template Page]({% link tracking.md %}) to help with: